RPGroup-PBoC/chann_cap/src/image_analysis/ignore_datasets/20161207_O2_HG104_IPTG_titration_microscopy/README.txt

 # using 2% agar pads also of M9 media.
 #
 # ## Notes & Observations
+#
+# This time I marked the positions and then took the images all together.
-# The strains overgrew for about 25 min.
+# Doing it this way reduced my experimental time for about 40 min.
-# I couldn't really find that many cells in the autofluorescence pad.
-# The agar pads were prepared 3 hours before hand and kept covered in the cold room.
+# Unfortunately I forgot both the YFP profile and the camera noise images
+# So I'll take them from 20161204.
+# I got confused with the naming of the images so the images with
+# 100uM title are actually the 75uM ones, and the ones with 100realuM are
+# the actual 100uM images.
 #
 # ## Analysis files
 #